nussjustin/resp3/README.md

 Note: If you want to test using a unix socket, make sure that the path to the socket starts with a slash, for example `/tmp/redis.sock`.

-Debug logging for integration tests be enabled by passing the `-debug` flag to `go test`.
+Debug logging for integration tests can be enabled by passing the `-debug` flag to `go test`.

-## Release History

-* 0.1.0
-    * Initial release

 ## Meta